ritzdesai1/Analyzing-Risk-Behaviors-in-Youth/README.md

 <p>2.
 Unhealthy Sexual Behavior</p>
 <p>3.
 Tobacco Usage</p>

 We obtained a data set, which contains 2,740,200 rows and 35 columns of observations, from Kaggle.
 It is about a Youth Risk Behavior Surveillance System (YRBSS) that conducts surveys to collect information from high school students in terms of adverse health behaviors in over 100 schools in the United States.
-The survey data ranges from 1991 to 2017 and associates a risk percentage to specific health-related issues over various demographic categories such as race, grade, sex, and location.
+The survey data ranges from 1991 to 2017 and associates a risk percentage to specific health-related issues over various demographic categories such as race, grade, sex, and location. (dataset source: https://www.kaggle.com/datasets/raylo168/dash-yrbss-hs-2017)

 Based on the data set, we come up with some meaningful questions and would like to explore more: